mixxxdj/manual/source/chapters/library.rst

   and select :guilabel:`New playlist`.
 Name the playlist and click :guilabel:`OK`.
 The total number of tracks and total duration are displayed next to the name.
+* **Import playlists**:
+  Right-click on the :guilabel:`Playlists` sidebar item and select :guilabel:`Import Playlist`.
+Select one or more playlists and click :guilabel:`OK`.
+Mixxx creates an import of these existing external playlists as new Mixxx playlists.
 * **Add Tracks**: Add tracks to a previously created playlist by dragging-and-dropping a selection of tracks from the library or playlists onto the name of a playlist in the sidebar.
 Alternatively, use the right-click